MrChu/jquery-ellipsis/README.md

 * [jQuery](http://jquery.com/download/)

 ##Wouldn't it be simple?
-I wish you a happy, welcome all of your suggestions.
+Welcome all of your suggestions.

+##Contact me please visit the website: [www.chuweibiao.com](http://www.chuweibiao.com/).